Technigo/project-music-releases/README.md

 We worked in branches and pushed through the terminal.

-Projct constributors: Maria So and Kaja Wilbik
+Project constributors: Maria So and Kaja Wilbik

 ## View it live